openstack/charm-mysql-innodb-cluster/src/README.md

 See [Infrastructure high availability][cdg-app-ha-mysql8] in the [OpenStack Charms Deployment Guide][cdg] for more deploy information.

+## Root password

+Passwords are automatically generated and stored by the application leader.

+The root password required to use the `mysql` or `mysqlsh` utilities locally on the units can be retrieved using the following command:

+    juju run --unit mysql-innodb-cluster/leader leader-get mysql.passwd

 ## TLS

 TLS communication between MySQL InnoDB Cluster and its cloud clients is